webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Change Reviewer: compare outcome against business requirements.
 In agile its product owner. could also be SME or functional manager.
   - PM notifies stakeholders of completed change.
   - Update status in change log.

+## Change Management -Organizational OCM

+- **Organizational Change Management**
+  - process to make changes in an organization.
+- **Organizational Change Management: Training, New Knowledge Base, New Process, Communication, Documentation, Ensure Adoption, Reinforce Adoption Over Time**
+  - Training: learn how to use deliverable.
+  - New Knowledge Base: info about deliverable.
+  - New Process: processes are updated to reflect current deliverable.
+Processes are documented instructions that describe how to complete tasks.
+  - Communication: underpins every aspect of OCM.
+Start early and often.
+  - Documentation: allows maintenance team maintain deliverable over time.
+  - Ensure Adoption: must make concerted effort to promote user adoption.
+Extra support for new adopters.
+  - Reinforce Adoption Over Time: create plan to sustain adoption.
+Communication is key.

 ## Communication Management and Meetings